 Nursing staff in England to vote on new NHS pay offer

-Up to 280,000 Royal College of Nursing members in England will vote on whether to accept the Government’s NHS pay offer.
+Up to 280,000 Royal College of Nursing (RCN) members in England will vote on whether to accept the government’s NHS pay offer.

 The vote comes after six days of strikes since December in the long-running dispute over pay.